Camunda presents Orchestration and Communication Patterns between Microservices

 • Common communication protocols best practices.

-Session I: Communication Between Loosely Coupled Microservices
+Communication Between Loosely Coupled Microservices

 Microservices architectures require services to be as loosely coupled as possible.
 However, communication between loosely coupled services is essential to correctly execute on business requirements.
 There are several considerations to think about: